Childhood Cancer Heroes

 She soon underwent surgery to remove the tumor, followed by port placement.
 Emily received combined chemotherapy and radiation for six weeks.
 Afterward, she started doing in-patient chemotherapy on the first three days of every month.
 It took six more months before she completed the treatment, but eventually, there was no longer evidence of the disease.

-Now, Emily is a college student, relentlessly pursuing her dream of caring for others the way they cared for her during treatment.
-Her mom, Angela, is so proud of her daughter’s accomplishments, but ever since her diagnosis, Emily’s spends a lot of time on her own or with her family.
-Angela hopes that Emily’s future is filled with love and friendship; she just wants her daughter be happy.
+Emily was a college student, relentlessly pursuing her dream of caring for others the way they cared for her during treatment.
+Her mom, Angela, is so proud of her daughter’s accomplishments.
+She always wanted her daughter be happy.

 Having two cancer heroes in the family certainly wasn’t easy, but Emily and her sister are an inspiration to many.
 Angela was in awe of the strength and positivity her children displayed during such challenging times.
 She wants other families to know that it’s important to stay positive and remember that there is always hope.
 Angela found peace amidst the chaos by keeping God at the center of everything and reminding herself that “He is in absolute control.”